zerodogg/rotcelloc/README.md

 item from.
 If omitted the cover will be auto-detected.
 This field can be useful in the few cases where `rotcelloc` is unable to find a cover on its own.

+**added** - an ISO 8601 date for when you added this item to your collection.
+This field is completely optional.

 ##### Columns only valid for movies and TV series

 **seasons** - a comman-separated list of the seasons of a TV series that you own